 North Koreans face persecution in both the public and private sphere of their lives.
 This intrusion into their private lives includes electronic surveillance of messages and emails but does not stop there.
 North Korea has a comprehensive regime for monitoring and reporting on its subjects, called inminban.

 Beginning in the colonial era, aegukbans, or “patriotic groups,” began to form in neighborhoods throughout unified Korea.
 These groups were designed as mandatory “neighborhood watch” programs that aim at providing safety, food, labor, and order.
 After the Korean Civil War, North Korea renamed their watch program as inminban meaning “people’s groups.”
-The duty of the groups went from promoting peace to a threefold program supporting surveillance, a normal function of life, and labor mobilization.
+The duty of the groups went from promoting peace and order to a threefold program supporting surveillance, a normal function of life, and labor mobilization.
 Each group was appointed a leader, typically an older woman, who was forced to monitor her inhabitants closely.
 Her duties consisted of a weekly unannounced inspection of each home to be conducted in the middle of the night, close monitoring of the income and spending of each household, and reporting any suspicious activities to the local authorities immediately.

 Believers in North Korea face a pervasive, constant fear that friends, acquaintances, and even family members will report their religious activities to the inminban.
 There are stories of families who defected together, only to discover that both husband and wife were following Jesus in secret even from each other.
 The state’s surveillance power comes into the home and separates even husband and wife.